pranshubisht9/jsp-Simple-Login-Logout-App/README.md

   localhost:8888/
   Select signup link.
   Add details for signup.
-  User details are saved in embeded H2 database localhost:8888/h2-console
+  User details are saved in MySQL database
   User is directed to successful signup page.
 ### 2)/login
   localhost:8888/